Exclusive - China's Xi lauds Britain for 'visionary' openness, prods others to emulate

 China has ambitions to sell its own nuclear technology overseas, including in Western nations.
 While critics have said that Chinese government support, including cheap financing, for companies in that and other sectors could amount to unfair competition, Xi defended China's approach.

-"Even under market conditions, countries support the growth of their companies in various ways, and such measures should not be all labelled as government subsidy," Xi said.
+"Even under market conditions, countries support the growth of their companies in various ways, and such measures should not be all labeled as government subsidy," Xi said.

 His comments were prepared by Chinese government officials, but were reviewed and approved by Xi himself, the government said.